 579 and Below – Bad Credit Score

-Any credit score below 580 is considered bad.
 Having a bad credit score can make it significantly more challenging to qualify for personal loans.
-However, similarly to fair credit loans, there are bad credit loans and online lenders who work specifically with poor credit borrowers who desperately need a loan for bad credit.
+However, there are online lenders who work specifically with poor credit borrowers who need a loan for bad credit.

 Bad credit loans will have high interest rates and costly monthly payments.
-It is essential to be sure that you can afford bad credit loans before signing the loan agreement.
-It might be wiser to take some time to improve your score until you have met the minimum credit score for a fair credit personal loan.
+It’s recommended to make sure you can afford this type of loan or to improve your score before applying.

 Typical Personal Loan Terms For A 600 Credit Score Borrower